statgen/pheweb/README.md

     - Subset so #cases >= 20

 - Subset to those phewas_codes and to variants with MAF>1% in `/net/fantasia/home/schellen/PheWAS/epacts_multi/gwas_17March2016/gwas_17March2016.epacts.gz`
+  - Write a new file with this double-subset and tabix it.

 - With this, we can find the:
     - #cases, #controls, and MAF for any variant